5minutes read

 Here are some examples of aligning your character design authentically:

-Spacewoman character design by Ana Margarida Roxo Neves as part of CG Spectrum's our advanced digital illustration course.
+Spacewoman character design by Ana Margarida Roxo Neves as part of CG Spectrum's Concept Artist Specialization.

 Here are three examples of good character design in characters you’ve likely seen in film and games: